mosteo-actions/alr-standalone-checker/README.md

-An action to check that the installed `gcc` and `gprbuild` match the runner architecture.
+An action to check that `alr` is able to run in a system with no Ada toolchain.